Why Most Real Estate Websites Don’t Work

 real estate websites for realtors

-This post is at its best as a podcast!
+This post originally aired as a podcast!

-Listen on Apple Podcasts | Spotify | Stitcher | Google
+Apple Podcasts | Spotify

 Whenever we want to learn or do something, we head online to find out more.
 This action is especially true in real estate!
 Homebuyers and sellers are doing their own research and looking at homes for sale right from their phones, and more often than not, they're using apps like Realtor.com and Zillow.